risk-first/website/menagerie/Coordination-Risk.md

 ![A model of competition:  scarce resources, and individual agents competing for them.](images/kite9/coordination-2.png)

+### Coordination via Communication

 The only way that the Agents can move away from competition towards coordination is via [Communication](Communication-Risk), and this is where their problems begin.

 You might think, therefore, that this is just another type of [Communication Risk](Communication-Risk) problem, and that's often a part of it, but even with synchronized [Internal Models](Glossary#Internal-Model), coordination risk can occur.
 Imagine the example of people all trying to madly leave a burning building.
 They all have the same information (the building is on fire).
 If they coordinate, and leave in an orderly fashion, they might all get out.
 If they don't, and there's a scramble for the door, more people might die.

 But commonly, [Coordination Risk](Coordination-Risk) occurs where people have different ideas about how to achieve a [goal](Glossary#Goal-In-Mind), and they have different ideas because they have different evaluations of the [Attendant Risk](Glossary#attendant-risk).
 As we saw in the section on [Communication Risk](Communication-Risk), we can only hope to synchronize [Internal Models](Glossary#Internal-Model) if there are high-bandwidth [Channels]() available for communication.

 ## Problems Of Coordination

-Here are some classic problems of coordination:
+Here are some classic problems of coordination, none of which can be addressed without good communication:

 1. **Merging Data**.
-If you are familiar with the source code control system, [git](), you will know that this is a _distributed_ version control system.
+If you are familiar with the source code control system, [Git](https://en.wikipedia.org/wiki/Git), you will know that this is a _distributed_ version control system.
 That means that two or more people can propose changes to the same files without knowing about each other.
 This means that at some later time, [git]() then has to merge (or reconcile) these changes together.
 Git is very good at doing this automatically, but sometimes, different people can independently change the same lines of code and these will have to be merged manually.
 In this case, a human arbitrator "resolves" the difference, either by combining the two changes or picking a winner.

 2. **Consensus**.
 Making group decisions (as in elections) is often decided by votes.
 But having a vote is a coordination issue:
   - How long do you provide for the vote?